-should not be considered a "normal" condition.
+- 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are not typical.
+Platy or massive sub-surface horizons, subsoil calcic, argillic horizons or hardpans shallow to the surface are not to be interpreted as compacted layers. - 12.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

+Dominant: Reference Plant Community: Deep-rooted, cool season, perennial bunchgrasses >> Wyoming big sagebrush & spiny hopsage.
+(By above ground production)

+Sub-dominant: Associated shrubs > shallow-rooted, cool season, perennial bunchgrasses = deep-rooted, cool season, perennial forbs = fibrous, shallow-rooted, cool season, perennial and annual forbs.
+(By above ground prodcution)

+Other:

+Additional:

-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are not typical.
-Platy or massive sub-surface horizons, subsoil argillic horizons or hardpans shallow to the surface are not to be interpreted as compacted layers.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Reference Plant Community: Deep-rooted, cool season, perennial bunchgrasses>>tall shrubs (Wyoming big sagebrush).
-(By above ground production) Sub-dominant: Associated shrubs > shallow-rooted, cool season, perennial grasses > deeprooted, cool season, perennial forbs = fibrous, shallow-rooted, cool season, annual and perennial forbs.
-(By above ground production) Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs are common and standing dead shrub canopy material may be as much as 35% of total woody canopy; some of the mature bunchgrasses (<20%) have dead centers.
-14. Average percent litter cover (%) and depth (in): Between plant interspaces (\pm 10%) and litter depth is \pm 1⁄2 inch.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (through May) ± 400 lbs/ac; Spring moisture significantly affects total production.
-16. Potential invasive (including noxious) species (native and non-native).
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs are common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (to 20%) have dead centers. - 14.
+Average percent litter cover (%) and depth ( in): Within plant interspaces (± 20%) and depth of litter is <1⁄2 inch - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (end of May) ± 500 lbs/ac; Spring moisture significantly affects total production.

+- 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, snakeweed, halogeton, Russian thistle, annual mustards, bassia, and Utah juniper are invaders on this site.

-17. Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Cheatgrass, snakeweed, halogeton, Russian thistle, bassia, annual mustards, and knapweeds are invaders on this site.
+Douglas' rabbitbrush is an increaser on this site. - 17.
+Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.